sajithkavishan/Mini-Game/README.md

 # Mini-Game
+I am still working on this one so it is not complete.
 This code create by using c++ language.
 This is a game that get random gift when user(depend on input) and for a user have only 3 chances.
 This was create by using do while loop, while loop, if, switch etc.. functions